 This will take you to the custom permalink setup that WordPress offers.
 From here, you can adjust and set your website permalinks to exactly what you want them to show.

-Unfortunately, WordPress does not pick an SEO friendly permalink structure by default.
+Unfortunately, WordPress does not pick an SEO-friendly permalink structure by default.
 And if you didn’t catch it early enough, it could be a major factor in why your website is not ranking well.

 There are multiple structures to choose from and you even have the option to create your own custom permalink structure.
 But, if you’re looking for the best, which I know you are, Yoast SEO recommends using a custom structure of «/%category%/%postname%/» but the choice is up to you.

 Once you have changed the permalink structure, click on the «Save Changes» button.
 This will force WordPress to update the permalinks structure of your website.

 The redirection plugin should now create redirects for all of your pages.
 If you are still experiencing problems, check out the troubleshooting section below.

 Congratulations on changing your permalink structure, without damaging your website’s SEO.

 Warning: Changing your permalinks settings can seriously impact your search engine visibility.
 It should almost never be done on a live website.
 If it is, consider submitting a new sitemap to Google ASAP.